Skip to main content

 Sony WF-1000XM6 (Rs 19,990)

-Sony's WF-1000XM6 are the best-sounding earbuds I have tested, regardless of price.
+Best-sounding earbuds I've tested, regardless of price.
+Full stop.
 The new 8.4mm driver with a dedicated carbon composite diaphragm delivers audio quality that borders on audiophile territory.
-Plugging these into LDAC mode with a high-quality streaming source is a genuinely moving experience.
+Plugging these into LDAC mode with a high-quality streaming source is a genuinely moving experience — I'm not being dramatic.

-The ANC is outstanding -- consistently rated the best in independent measurements.
-The V2 Integrated Processor analyzes ambient sound 7.7 million times per second, and you can feel it.
+ANC is outstanding.
+Consistently rated the best in independent measurements.
+V2 Integrated Processor analyzes ambient sound 7.7 million times per second.
 A noisy Mumbai local train becomes a quiet hum.
-The Speak-to-Chat feature that pauses music when you start talking works flawlessly now, unlike the slightly buggy early Sony implementations.
+Speak-to-Chat that pauses music when you start talking works flawlessly now — a big improvement over Sony's earlier, slightly buggy implementations.

 Pros: